GazarianGorik/HDRPriorityViewer/README.md

 <br>

 ## How it works

-#### **WAAPI Data Retrieval**
-The tool first onnects to your Wwise session to get basic project data: busses, events, and their target audio objects rooted to an HDR bus, along with `.wwu` file locations.
+The tool first connects to your Wwise session to get basic project data: busses, events, and their target audio objects rooted to an HDR bus, along with `.wwu` file locations.

-#### **Project Scanning**
-Then, it scans the `.wwu` files to retrieve HDR priority data, including:
+Then, it scans the `.wwu` files to retrieve HDR priority data.
-   - Voice volume
-   - Voice volume random ranges
-   - Voice volume affected by States
-   - Voice volume RTPCs
-This is done for both audio objects and their busses.

 <br>